Colo. Rev. Stat. § 34-60-121

 (V) A violation that caused death or serious bodily injury to an individual.

-(b) If the commission finds, after such hearing, that the energy and carbon management operator is responsible under the legal standards specified in subsection (7)(a) of this section, the commission may issue an order that prohibits the issuance of any new permits to the energy and carbon management operator, suspends any or all of the energy and carbon management operator's certificates of clearance, suspends the operator's license to conduct oil and gas operations or any combination of the three.
+(b) If the commission finds, after the hearing conducted pursuant to subsection (7)(a) of this section, that the energy and carbon management operator is responsible under the legal standards specified in subsection (7)(a) of this section, the commission may issue an order that prohibits the issuance of any new permits to the energy and carbon management operator, suspends any or all of the energy and carbon management operator's certificates of clearance, suspends the operator's license to conduct oil and gas operations, or any combination of the three.
 If the energy and carbon management operator demonstrates to the satisfaction of the commission that the operator has brought each of the violations into compliance and that any penalty not subject to judicial review or appeal has been paid, the commission may vacate the order.

-(c) In a hearing conducted pursuant to this subsection (7), the commission may consider as evidence violations for which enforcement was commenced prior to the effective date of this subsection (7), as amended, in determining whether to prohibit the issuance of any new permits to the operator, suspend any or all of the operator's certificates of clearance, suspend the operator's license to conduct oil and gas operations, or any combination of the three.
+(c) In a hearing conducted pursuant to this subsection (7), the commission may consider as evidence violations for which enforcement was commenced prior to May 16, 2024, in determining whether to prohibit the issuance of any new permits to the operator, suspend any or all of the operator's certificates of clearance, suspend the operator's license to conduct oil and gas operations, or any combination of the three.

 C.R.S. § 34-60-121